TKomericki/Rhetos-wiki/Action-concept.md

 }
 ```

-## BeforeAction concept example
+## BeforeAction concept

 If you are using an action that is already implemented in another package and you want to extend that action you can use the concept BeforeAction.
-The code snippet of the BeforeAction concept will be executed before the call to the Action lambda expression.
+The code snippet of the BeforeAction concept will be executed before the Action is executed.

 ```C
 BeforeAction Demo.CreatePrincipal.AppendUnderscoreToUsername '